 Not-for-Profit organizations seeking to hire interns in the State of New York are also required to review and adhere to the guidelines set forth by the New York State Department of Labor

 Academic Credit as a component of unpaid internships

-An employer may request that you receive academic credit for your internship.
-The decision to award academic credit is made between you and your academic department.
-Most schools/departments at CU do not offer academic credit for internships.
+An employer may request that students receive academic credit for their internship.
+Please be aware that the decision to award academic credit is based on the policies of the school at which the student is enrolled.
+Most schools and programs at Columbia University do not offer academic credit for internships.
 Academic credit should not replace compensation for work performed during an internship.